andyatkinson/andyatkinson.github.io/_posts/2024-09-24-solid-cache-rails-postgresql.md

 Over time, if `solid_cache_entries` reaches more than 100 gigabytes, for example if you’ve greatly increased the max size of cache data, and perhaps are running a dedicated cache server, it may be worth exploring migrating the row data into a partitioned table with an equivalent structure.

 To minimize changes to the application code, a HASH partition type could be used and calculated based on the bigint primary key.
 This would help distribute read and write operations into more tables.
-This could be 4, 8, 16 or some number of buckets/partitions in the structure.
-For write operations, there could be reduced contention as cache entries are inserted amongst multiple tables, and contention for index maintenance write operations as each partition has its own index.
+This could be 4, 8, 16 or some number of partitions in the structure.
+For write operations, there could be reduced contention as cache entries are inserted into multiple tables, and for index page writes as each partition has its own indexes.

 The benefit to read operations, as long as [partition_pruning](https://www.postgresql.org/docs/current/ddl-partitioning.html#DDL-PARTITION-PRUNING) is enabled, means Postgres knows how to access *only* the specific partition for the row.
 Further, each partition has its own copies of indexes.